LAST UPDATED NOVEMBER 5, 2017 AT 10:47 P.M.

 TP-Link Archer C9, a step up from a budget pick

 The TP-Link Archer C9 has the kind of speed and abilities you want with a dual-band router.
 It’s not as feature rich as our top two choices.
 But it has plenty of power.
+It’s the best router for streaming and gaming in a smaller home.

 A 1GHz dual core processor is designed to deliver data for multiple HD streams (including 4K Ultra HD video) and demands from high-end gaming.
 The Archer C9 uses Beamforming technology and has its own version of a QoS feature.
 The dual band streams up to 600 Mbps on 2.4 GHz bandwidth, and up to 1300Mbps on 5GHz.

-For Apple households
+Best Router for Apple households

 The Airport Extreme is a dual band router that reaches data rates of up to 1.3 Gbps.
 The Airport Extreme can handle streaming from multiple Apple devices without lag.
 This WiFi router lacks QoS or the other customizable features we recommend for a cord cutting household.
 The set up for the Airport Extreme is easy.
 It’s better suited for people who aren’t concerned about major features, but want to get the most out of their 802.11ac connection.